Ljubomir Simović

-Biography
+Life and career

 Simović was born in the town of Užice, where he finished Gymnasium and Teacher's school.
-He graduated at Faculty of Philology(Department of History of Serbian and Yugoslav Literature) at University of Belgrade.
-He writes poems, novels, essays, literary criticism, but he is best known for his plays.
-He wrote 4 plays: Hasanaginica, A Miracle in Sargan (Serbian: Čudo u Šarganu), Traveling theatre Sopalovic (Serbian: Putujuće pozorište Šopalović) and The Battle of Kosovo (Serbian: Boj na Kosovu).
+He graduated from the Faculty of Philology (Department of History of Serbian and Yugoslav Literature) at the University of Belgrade.
+He wrote poems, novels, essays, literary criticism, but he is best known for his plays.
+He wrote four plays: Hasanaginica, A Miracle in Sargan (Serbian: Čudo u Šarganu), Traveling theatre Sopalovic (Serbian: Putujuće pozorište Šopalović) and The Battle of Kosovo (Serbian: Boj na Kosovu).
 His works have been translated into almost all European languages and his plays were performed in almost all theatres in Serbia.
-Also his plays were performed in France, Hungary, Czhez Republic, Germany, Switzerland, Slovenia, Russia, Bosnia and Herzegovina, Poland, Belgium, Croatia, North Macedonia, Canada, Mexico, and Morocco.
+Also his plays were performed in France, Hungary, the Czech Republic, Germany, Switzerland, Slovenia, Russia, Bosnia and Herzegovina, Poland, Belgium, Croatia, North Macedonia, Canada, Mexico, and Morocco.

-In 1996 he published "A chronicle, which is occasionally a novel, or a novel, which is occasionally a chronicle" about his hometown called "Uzice with the Crows" (Serbian: Užice sa vranama).
+In 1996 he published "A chronicle, which is occasionally a novel, or a novel, which is occasionally a chronicle" about his hometown called "Užice with the Crows" (Serbian: Užice sa vranama).

 His selected works have been published in 12 books in 2008.

+Simović died on 17 April 2025, at the age of 89.